List of Assassin's Creed characters: Ezio Auditore da Firenze

-Ezio Auditore da Firenze (24 June 1459 – 30 November 1524) (voiced by Roger Craig Smith; played by Devon Bostick in Assassin's Creed: Lineage) is the main protagonist of Assassin's Creed II, Assassin's Creed: Brotherhood, and Assassin's Creed: Revelations, as well as the spin-off game Assassin's Creed II: Discovery and the animated short film Assassin's Creed: Embers.
+Ezio Auditore da Firenze (24 June 1459 – 30 November 1524) (voiced by Roger Craig Smith; played by Devon Bostick in Assassin's Creed: Lineage) is the protagonist of Assassin's Creed II, Assassin's Creed: Brotherhood, and Assassin's Creed: Revelations, as well as the spin-off game Assassin's Creed II: Discovery and the animated short film Assassin's Creed: Embers.
 He is an Italian nobleman born in Florence during the Renaissance and unknown to most historians and philosophers.
 He becomes an Assassin in 1476 to avenge the death of his father and brothers in a conspiracy masterminded by the Templars, but slowly learns to overcome his desire for revenge and fight for peace and freedom instead.
 He is essential in elimating the Templar Order's presence in Italy in the early 16th century, and also foils major Templar schemes in both Spain and the Ottoman Empire during his travels.
 In 1503, Ezio becomes Mentor of the Italian Brotherhood, a title he holds until 1513.
 Following his retirement from the Brotherhood, he lives a peaceful life with his family in the Tuscan countryside, ultimately passing away from a heart attack in 1524.
 Ezio is an ancestor to Desmond Miles through the paternal line.

 Federico Auditore

 Federico Auditore (1456 – 29 December 1476) (voiced by Elias Toufexis; played by Jesse Rath in Assassin's Creed: Lineage) is the eldest child of the Auditore family and Ezio's older brother.
 In 1475 he enters the Medici bank as a clerk, but in 1476 is removed from the bank's payroll (on suspicion of being responsible for the disappearance of a bag of florins on 17 September 1475).
-At the start of Assassin's Creed II, he helps Ezio fights Vieri de Pazzi, visits a doctor to treat his brother's wound, and races him to the top of Santa Trinita.
+At the start of Assassin's Creed II, he helps Ezio fight Vieri de Pazzi, visits a doctor to treat his brother's wound, and races him to the top of Santa Trinita.
 He is later captured and hanged alongside his father Giovanni and younger brother Petruccio in the Piazza della Signoria on the orders of Uberto Alberti and Rodrigo Borgia.